ademolaadepoju/content-design-skills-research-2026Outlook/README.md

 ## What is this?

-This is an open, reproducible research project analyzing the skills companies are hiring for in content design roles across the US and Europe.
-Instead of just summarizing what we found, we're publishing the raw data—every job posting—and the code that analyzed it.
+This is an open, reproducible research project analyzing the skills companies are hiring for in content design roles across the US, the UK, and the EMEA.
+Instead of just summarizing what was found, I am publishing the raw data—every job posting—and the code that analyzed it.

-You can verify every claim in the article by running the analysis yourself.

 ## Repository structure